-What Is The Economy Like?
+What Is The Economy Like in Cuba?

 The Soviet Union collapsed in the 1990s and led to an economic depression known as the Special Period.
 Cuba has made strides toward recovery in the 21st century, thanks in large part to the growth of the tourism industry.
 80 percent of Cuba’s economy is in the service industry, which largely caters to tourists.
 A good part of the Cuban economy also relies on its offshore oil drilling, and agricultural resources like sugar and tobacco.